junlonghuo/grunt-inline-imgbase64/README.md

 # grunt-inline-imgbase64

-> The best Grunt plugin ever.
+> Grunt plugin for imageUrl replaced by base64 data.

 ## Getting Started
 This plugin requires Grunt.